kbergsund/ideabox/README.md

   - On the command line, type: **$ open index.html**

 ## Web App Attributes
   1. The page is fairly empty on load.
-Users have the ability to enter their own title and body.
+Users have the ability to input their own title and body.
 The card is generated and displayed (and also saved to the data model) via the **Save** button.
 Users can generate as many cards as they would like- the cards will display in a grid at the bottom half of the page.

   ![Idea Card - Generate Card](https://user-images.githubusercontent.com/87510749/134266874-4d5d83ce-1b85-443c-a485-dedb3a21b4a4.gif)